west-gates/3DUCM/README.md

 # Step 3

 Go to the gbh folder, use the makefile to compile the code for the agglomeration step.
 This implementation is based on [LIBSVX](http://web.eecs.umich.edu/~jjcorso/r/supervoxels/).

+# Step 4

+Execute the compiled program to get the final results using the command below:

+./gbh c c_reg min sigma hie_num input output finest_level_input

+finest_level_input is the output of Step 2.
+Specifications of other parameters please refer to [LIBSVX](http://web.eecs.umich.edu/~jjcorso/r/supervoxels/).